Dinoroco-Studios/Dinoroco-Studios.github.io/README.md

 ### Contributing

 We welcome contributions from the community!
-If you'd like to contribute  [Your  Company Name] Software, please follow these guidelines.
+If you'd like to contribute  Dinoroco Studios Software, please follow these guidelines.

 1. Fork the repository.
 2. Create a new branch for your features or bug fix.